stefanuebe/vaadin-fullcalendar/README.md

 For information about the FullCalendar (functionality, features, license information, etc.) visit https://fullcalendar.io/

+If you want to use the Scheduler, please have a look here: https://vaadin.com/directory/component/full-calendar-scheduler-extension/samples

 ## Addon Functionality
 The following functions are implemented and available to use from server side:
 - adding / updating / removing calendar items,